vmeenakshis/cert-downloader/README.md

-**Notice** This project was submitted to the NPM repo under an account of my former, no defunct, employer.
+**Notice** This project was submitted to the NPM repo under an account of my former, now defunct, employer.
 I do not have access to this account or any of the available recovery methods.
-Since my new job is both stressful and in another language I am sadly not able to support this project.
+Since my new job is both stressful and in other languages I am sadly not able to support this project.
 Please, feel free to clone, fork and play to your hearts content.

 # cert-downloader